-At this point, bullying is a very small proportion of issues raised with WorkSafe, but it is certainly an emerging issue not only here, but also globally.
+Because bullying and harassment concerns often involve employment relations issues, the Employment Relations Authority may be best placed for bullying concerns to be raised and remedied.
+At this point, bullying is a very small proportion of issues raised with us, but we recognise unreasonable behaviours at work are an emerging health and safety issue not only here, but globally.

 This is why we are working to provide New Zealand businesses with the means to effectively manage risks to health and safety and to create work cultures that support good health and safety.

 We are currently developing our approach to psychosocial harm prevention work programme in line with the Government’s Health and Safety at Work Strategy and our work-related health plan.
 We also intend to build our competency in mental health and psychosocial harm over time.

 Note: From December 2013 when we were established to the end of April 2019, we had 228* recorded cases that indicated bullying (we receive approximately 10,000 health and safety incidents or events a year).
 We investigated 20 of the 228 and 84 were either referred to a more appropriate agency (ERA, Police, Other) or referred to the business to self-manage.